 The cells of each species have a characteristic number of chromosomes.
 For example, the cells of most mosquito species possess 2n=6 chromosomes (i.e. 3 pairs); human cells possess 2n=46 (i.e. 23 pairs) and pigeon cells possess 2n=80 chromosomes (i.e. 40 pairs).
-Some eukaryotic organisms, in particular many plants that are bred as crops, are polyploid which means that they possess more than two chromosomal copies.
-For example, ancestral wheat has seven pairs of chromosomes (i.e. 2n=14), whereas contemporary bread wheat is hexaploid, meaning that it possesses six sets of seven chromosomes each (i.e. 6n=42).
+Some eukaryotic organisms, in particular many plants that are bred as crops, are polyploid which means that they possess more than two chromosomes (i.e. 2n=14), whereas contemporary bread wheat is hexaploid, meaning that it possess six sets of seven chromosomes each (i.e. 6n=42).